 To contact us:

-Clinical activities of the MECC are housed on the 4th and 5th floors of the Children's Hospital at Montefiore,
+Clinical activities of the MECC are housed on the 5th floor of the Children's Hospital at Montefiore,

 3415 Bainbridge Avenue at Gun Hill Road,

 Bronx, New York 10467

 For more information or appointments: